jeju5/management/cs/aws/aws_developer.md

     * A presigned URL gives you access to the object identified in the URL (presigned URL is targeting an object)
     * advantage on presigned URL is that users outside of AWS can gain access to this object.

+* S3 Versioning
+  * Any unversioned file before versioning will have null version
+  * overwrite increases version
+  * delete is recoverable operation
+    * when you delete an object, Amazon S3 inserts a delete marker, which becomes the current object version and you can restore the previous version
+  * versioning applies to all object within the bucket. (can't specify folder/object to version)

 * Other AWS Storages Services
   * AWS Storage Gateway